gravitl/netmaker/docs/_build/html/_sources/quick-start.rst.txt

 Prepare Docker Compose
 ------------------------

+**Note 1 on COREDNS_IP:** As of 0.10.0, the default installation does not require COREDNS_IP to be set.
+Queries will run over WireGuard.
-**Note on COREDNS_IP:** Depending on your cloud provider, the public IP may not be bound directly to the VM on which you are running.
+**Note 2 on COREDNS_IP:** Depending on your cloud provider, the public IP may not be bound directly to the VM on which you are running.
 In such cases, CoreDNS cannot bind to this IP, and you should use the IP of the default interface on your machine in place of COREDNS_IP.
 This command will get you the correct IP for CoreDNS in many cases:

 .. code-block::